Matter of The Verdin Revocable Family Trust

 Any Respondents desirous to object must file a written objection before the next hearing.
 The court has authority to require all objectors to file a written objection pursuant CRC, Rule 7.801, or else deem the failure to do so a waiver.

-First, there is a lack of standing because no other persons than the deceased settlor and surviving settlor claim title to the subject real property.
-This means the court does not have jurisdiction to make the requested orders, because no property is claimed “by another” under section 850, thus there is no title dispute.
+The amended petition stills fails to show how anyone else other than the deceased settlor and petitioner claim title to the subject property.
+There is a lack of standing because no other persons than the deceased settlor and surviving settlor claim title to the now vague description of property that is presumably a distribution from the Philip B. Verdin trust.
+This means the court does not have jurisdiction to make the requested orders, because no property is claimed “by another” under section 850, because there is no title dispute.

-Second, this petition is not necessary because Petitioner is the settlor of the subject trust, and appears to hold title to the subject property, at least jointly with decedent.
-The trust instrument does not make the trust irrevocable upon the death of the first settlor, thus the trust may still be amended by the surviving settlor, and the surviving settlor has full authority to transfer the subject real property into the trust without a court order.
+This petition is not necessary because Petitioner is the settlor of the subject trust, and appears to hold title to the subject property, at least jointly with decedent, without a court order.
+The trust instrument does not make the trust irrevocable upon the death of the first settlor, thus the trust may still be amended by the surviving settlor, and the surviving settlor has full authority to transfer the subject property into the trust without a court order.
 “In other words, the touchstone for equity is the lack of an adequate legal remedy, and equity will not entertain jurisdiction if there is an adequate, complete, plain, and speedy remedy at law.”
 (30A Corp.
 Juris Sec., Equity § 18.)
-This court is a court of equity, thus cannot act until Petitioner presents an adequate wrong for which there is no remedy at law.
+Probate court is a court of equity, thus cannot act until Petitioner presents an adequate wrong for which there is no remedy at law.

-If the supplement does not outline a legitimate legal obstacle prohibiting Petitioner, as surviving settlor, from transferring title to the trust without a court order, the petition will be recommended for DENIAL.
+Put more simply, there is no legitimate legal obstacle prohibiting Petitioner, as surviving settlor, from transferring title of any property identified in the petition to the trust without a court order.

 The nemo dat principle is typically expressed in the full Latin phrase “nemo dat quod non habet,” which roughly translates to “one can only transfer what one owns” or, in the negative, “one cannot transfer property that one does not own.”
 It is sometimes called the “derivation principle” because the transferee's interest derives from the transferor's.